Office: Skaggs Bldg 143 (through the main office)

 My current research lab consists of four graduate students: Robert Enoch is a doctoral candidate who is on internship for the 2014-2015 academic year.
 Nick Livingston is a fourth-year graduate student at UM, and Katie Oost is a third-year graduate student.
 Hillary Gleason, our newest lab member, is in her second year of the program.
-In the presentation and publication list below, graduate students co-authors and co-presenters are in bold, and undergraduate students in italics.
+In the presentation and publication list below, graduate student (current and past) co-authors and co-presenters are in bold, and undergraduate students in italics.

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

 At this point, I do plan on taking a graduate student for the 2015 admissions cycle.
 Applications will be reviewed shortly after the 12/1/14 due date.
 Please do not hesitate to contact me if you have further questions at email@example.com.

 Fall, 2014: Mondays 2:30-4, Wednesdays 9-10:30, or by appointment

 Field Of Study:

 Substance abuse and dependence; prescription drug misuse; LGBT (lesbian, gay, bisexual, and transgender) issues; psychotherapy process; cognitive behavioral treatment; relationship-oriented psychotherapy

 Psychology 340 – Abnormal Psychology; Psychology 378 - Fundamentals of Clinical Psychology; Psychology 510 - Trends in Psychological Research;